 Whether you’re a weekend warrior or a full-timer, your RV literally provides a roof over your head and protection from the elements.
-In order to make sure you and your rig are safe, warm and dry you’ll need to be sure that your RV roof is in tip-top shape … especially with Fall and Winter weather just around the corner.
-Cleaning, inspecting and sealing your RV roof can add years to the life of your rig and help prevent costly repairs caused by water damage.
+In order to make sure you and your rig are safe, warm, and dry you’ll need to be sure that your RV roof is in tip-top shape … especially with Fall and Winter weather just around the corner.
+Cleaning, inspecting, and sealing your RV roof can add years to the life of your rig and help prevent costly repairs caused by water damage.
 Let’s take a look at some of the basics of RV roof repairs and maintenance.

 In order to know what types of products you will need, you will first need to determine the type of roof that your RV has.
 The most common RV roof type by far is rubber, either as an EPDM RV roof (Ethylene Propylene Diene Monomer) or a TPO RV roof (Thermal Poly Olefin).
-Fibreglass RV roofs are next in line.
-While fibreglass is considered more low-maintenance than a rubber roof, it does add cost and weight to the RV itself.
+Fiberglass RV roofs are next in line.
+While fiberglass is considered more low-maintenance than a rubber roof, it does add cost and weight to the RV itself.
 Perhaps the rarest material used for RV roofs is aluminum.
-While an aluminum RV roof is fairly low maintenance, it does add considerable weight to the rig itself.
+While an aluminum RV roof is a fairly low maintenance, it does add considerable weight to the rig itself.

 Regardless of the material that your roof is made up of, the first step in RV roof maintenance is cleaning.
 Starting with a clean slate allows for a full and proper inspection of your roof in order to identify and repair any issues.

 RV rubber roofs should be cleaned and inspected every 3 to 4 months to wipe away dirt, debris and prevent any mold from accumulating.
-Fiberglass and aluminum roofs should be cleaned and checked at least twice per year, but more often if you are parked or travelling in an area with high humidity or moisture.
+Fiberglass and aluminum roofs should be cleaned and checked at least twice per year, but more often if you are parked or traveling in an area with high humidity or moisture.
 If you park your rig under trees, you will want to keep a close eye on the possible accumulation of sticky sap and leaves.

 The first step to cleaning your RV roof is a quick sweep of any dirt and debris followed by a gentle hose down and scrub with a non-abrasive cleaner.

 Once your RV roof is nice and clean, you want to keep it protected.
-There are a variety of RV roof treatments, protectants, waxes and polishes to choose from.
-Your climate, off-season storage options and type of roof will help you determine the level of protection and effort that you need to put in.
+There are a variety of RV roof treatments, protectants, waxes, and polishes to choose from.
+Your climate, off-season storage options, and type of roof will help you determine the level of protection and effort that you need to put in.
 Be sure to follow all manufacturer’s instructions to give your chosen products the proper time and temperature to cure, set, dry, etc.

 From snagged tree branches to hairline cracks to regular wear and tear … your RV roof can sure take a beating between maintenance sessions.
 Now is the time to fully inspect your RV roof and make any necessary repairs before they become bigger issues.

-One of your first checks should be for separation at roof-to-wall seams, skylights, vents, air conditioning units, etc. These cracks and gaps can be easily sealed with caulking, specialty seals and tapes.
+One of your first checks should be for separation at roof-to-wall seams, skylights, vents, air conditioning units, etc. These cracks and gaps can be easily sealed with caulking, specialty seals, and tapes.
 Always be sure to consult your owner’s manual or the manufacturer to determine what type of RV roof caulk they recommend.
 There are different types of caulk available depending on the specific application needed and the climate you reside or travel within.
 Again, be sure to follow all manufacturer’s instructions for best results.

-If you have a rubber roof, this is also the time to identify any tears, scrapes or cracks in the rubber membrane so you can repair and seal them off to any further damage.
+If you have a rubber roof, this is also the time to identify any tears, scrapes, or cracks in the rubber membrane so you can repair and seal them off to any further damage.
 Putties, tapes, patch kits, even entire roof membranes … RV Part Shop has everything you need!